 (h) Having alternative engineering and administrative safety controls that effectively prevent personnel exposure to the primary beam; and

-(i) Requiring operators to wear assigned ring badges on the hand closest to the beam port; and
+(i) Requiring operators to wear assigned ring badges on the hand closest to the primary beam .

 Promulgated Under: 119.03

 Rule Amplifies: 3748.01, 3748.02, 3748.04 , 3748.05, 3748.06, 3748.07, 3748.12, 3748.121, 3748.13, 3748.14, 3748.15, 3748.17, 3748.18, 3748.19, 3748.20, 3748.22, 3748.99